 - We help you land your next job.
 We’ve teamed up with ZipRecruiter so you can get access to job alerts, digital badging and more.
 Be sure to sync your credentials on ZipRecruiter as you continue to grow within the tech industry.

 Need more job inspiration?
 Check out CompTIA’s Tech Job Report video series now premiering on CompTIA Connect.
 Learn more about the latest data and trends in tech hiring and the implications for employers and the U.S. workforce with new episodes each month.

 Read about more IT jobs featured in Your Next Move.

-Will your next move be Technical Support Specialist?
+Will your next move be network administrator?
 If so, download the exam objectives for CompTIA Linux+ to learn more.